efexos/dwmblocks/README.md

-Setting up USB and ANDROID via udev. looping constantly in search for plugged devices can crank up cpu usage so udev rules are a better way just send a pkill singal command to update dwmblocks i will give example for usb and android however you can do same for any number of external devices you add or any block you wish to add.
+Setting up USB and ANDROID via udev. looping constantly in search for plugged devices can crank up cpu usage so udev rules are a better way just send a pkill to update dwmblocks i will give example for usb and android however you can do same for any number of external devices you add or any block you wish to add.
 To add a udev rule first add a signal value to usb and android in "blocks.h"